Soleram

 Soleram or Suliram (also known as Soreram, or Suriram) is a folk song from Riau, Indonesia.
 It is also a well-known folk song in Malaysia.
 This song is melodious and sung in a gentle rhythm, with lyrics that are relatively short and easy to remember.
+A version popular in Indonesia was written by Muhammad Arief, a musician from Banyuwangi.

 The Soleram song has many variations in its lyrics.
 The song, thought to be a lullaby of the Riau people, may contain messages that parents want to convey to their children at bedtime, such as words of endearment, being modest and holding on to old friends.

 Background

 Soleram or Suliram is a traditional song of the Riau people.
-The song is found in other regions outside Riau, and Malaysia where it is a popular lullaby spelt Suriram also lays claim to the song.
+The song is found in other regions outside Riau.
+In Malaysia, it is a popular lullaby spelt Suriram, and the country also lays claim to the song.
 The verses may be in the form of a Malay pantun with an ABAB rhyming scheme, there are, however, variations in lyrics and rhymes in different versions.

 Soleram or Suliram is one of the Indonesian folk songs that caught the international interest, notably since The Weavers (an American folk music quartet) recorded the song in 1949.
-It was later adapted by singers such as Pete Seeger and Miriam Makeba in 1960.
+Pete Seeger who was a member of The Weavers also performed the song. and Miriam Makeba recorded a version in 1960.
 In Indonesia, the song has been recorded by music groups such as Orkes Irama in 1965 and D'lloyd in 1970.
 The song has been recorded in Malaysia by singers such as Dayang Nurfaizah and Siti Nurhaliza in albums of children's songs.